 Applications for City and County of San Francisco jobs are only accepted through an online process.
 Visit www.jobaps.com/sf to register an account (if you have not already done so) and begin the application process.

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
-If you are selected as a finalist, the hiring department will contact you to schedule a fingerprinting appointment.
-Employees are required to complete all Disaster Service Worker-related training as assigned, and to return to work as ordered in the event of an emergency.
-If you have any questions regarding this recruitment or application process, please contact Ana Valdes via email at: email@example.com
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Carolina Robert, by telephone at 650-821-2048, or by email at email@example.com

 Applicants may be required to submit verification of qualifying education and experience at any point during the recruitment and selection process.
 If education verification is required, information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found here.